 Aeronautics Engineers are responsible for the design and manufacturing of all types of aircraft.
 They have a vast understanding of the principles, technological and scientific aspects of flight.
 Salaries range between $79,385 – $105,380 annually, with a median salary of $85,700.

 Air Traffic Controllers have a very stressful job.
-They are responsible for all aircraft guidance on the runway, as well as, in the air.
-Air Traffic Controllers typically earn between $86,700 – $122,960, depending on experience.
+They are responsible for all aircraft guidance on the runway, as well as in the air.
+Air Traffic Controllers typically earn between $68,330 – $122,990, depending on experience.

 Astronauts, after earning their bachelor’s or a higher degree, are required to endure a rigorous training program to work for NASA.
 The starting salary for a civilian astronaut averages $65,000 annually with top pay averaging $140,000 per year, with extensive work experience.

-There are a few careers that you can pursue that do not always require a bachelor’s degree in aeronautics or aviation, however, some companies, particularly major airlines, do require a bachelor’s degree.
-Again, you will have to do your own research when considering these careers to verify requirements.
+There are a few careers that you can pursue that do not always require a bachelor’s degree in aeronautics or aviation; however, some companies, particularly major airlines, require a bachelor’s degree.
+Again, you will need to do your own research when considering these careers to verify requirements.

 Private Pilots typically work for individuals or smaller flight companies.
-They are sometimes referred to as charter pilots or corporate pilots earning an average salary of $73,280 annually.
-FAA certification is required, however, sometimes a bachelor’s degree is required, too.
+They are sometimes referred to as charter or corporate pilots earning an average salary of $73,280 annually.
+FAA certification is required; however, sometimes, a bachelor’s degree is needed, too.

-Airline Attendants are required to maintain airline safety regulations in the air, as well as, customer service to each passenger.
-They must be familiar with emergency and first aid procedures all while serving food and beverages to their patrons.
-The median salary for a flight attendant is $44,860 annually.
+Airline Attendants are required to maintain airline safety regulations in the air, as well as customer service to each passenger.
+They must be familiar with emergency and first aid procedures, all while serving food and beverages to their patrons.
+The median salary for a flight attendant is $56,640 annually.
 In addition to attendant school, some airlines also require a bachelor’s degree.

 As always, your continued education, earning your master’s degree, will increase your options and your earning potential.
 See our full list of our picks for the Best Online Schools for Aviation and Aeronautics!